Bishop's Park Renewal

 We want to hear from you!
 Share your preferences through the online survey.
 If you have any questions, please reach out to us directly.
 After gathering community input, we’ll review the feedback and share how it helped shape the final park renewal designs.

-• We invite all community members, stakeholders, and interested parties to participate in our Online Public Consultation regarding the redevelopment of Bishop’s Park.
+We invited community members, stakeholders, and interested parties to participate in our Online Public Consultation regarding the redevelopment of Bishop’s Park in Fall 2025.

 Notice of Collection: The City of Hamilton collects information under authority of Section 227 of the Municipal Act, 2001.
 Any personal information collected for will be used for the Bishop’s Park Renewal and will be used to inform the conceptual and detailed design of the park redevelopment by gathering input form Ward3/Stinson residents through a five-question survey on desired amenities.
 Information collected for this initiative may be stored on servers located in Canada and may be subject to Canadian laws.
 Questions about the collection of this personal information can be directed to the Landscape Architect, Landscape Architectural Services, Environmental Services, Public Works, 100 King Street W, 14th Floor, Hamilton, ON, L8P 1A2, Allan.Neal@hamilton.ca